Page blocks are the web pages the end-user clicks through in your app. Your app must have at least one page block.

 Each page block is presented to the end-user in the order in which you sequence them in the app builder:

-Page Blocks are the visible "front-end" of your app.
-Logic Blocks are the invisible "back-end."
-Simple apps may not have any Logic Blocks, but all apps must have at least one Page Block.
+Page blocks are the visible "front-end" of your app.
+Logic blocks are the invisible "back-end."
+Simple apps may not have any logic blocks, but every app must have at least one page block.

 Because Logic Blocks are invisible, it does not matter how you sequence them in the App Builder.

 You can toggle between viewing all blocks, only pages, and only logic:

 By default, every page block will be displayed to the end-user in the order they are arranged.
 You can add conditional logic to a page block to display it only under certain conditions.

 To add "display if..." logic to a block, simply click the "Conditionally display" toggle: